-- 4.5.1 When planning research, researchers are required to undertake an appropriate risk assessment. - 4.5.2 When considering risks related to research activity, the researcher should give active consideration to the potential for the outcomes from the research to be misused for harmful purposes.
+- 4.4.1 When planning research, researchers are required to undertake an appropriate risk assessment. - 4.4.2 When considering risks related to research activity, the researcher should give active consideration to the potential for the outcomes from the research to be misused for harmful purposes.
 Where such a risk is identified it should be actively managed to minimise its occurrence.
-The University Secretary or Director of Research should be consulted in cases of doubt. - 4.5.3 If insurance is required in terms of travel or personal liability for a research project, it is the responsibility of the individual to ensure that adequate cover is in place before undertaking the research.
-The University's insurance has indemnity clauses and researchers should make themselves familiar with this information if appropriate. - 4.5.4 Any research requiring travel abroad must be undertaken in line with the University's Policy Framework for Employees Travelling and Working Overseas
+The Research & Knowledge Exchange Directorate should be consulted in cases of doubt. - 4.4.3 If insurance is required in terms of travel or personal liability for a research project, it is the responsibility of the individual to ensure that adequate cover is in place before undertaking the research.
+The University's insurance has indemnity clauses and researchers should make themselves familiar with this information if appropriate. - 4.4.4 Any research requiring travel abroad must be undertaken in line with the University's Travelling and Working Overseas Policy.

-4.6 Financial Practice
+4.5 Financial Practice

-- 4.6.1 Initial budgeting and costing should reflect current practice with regard to full economic costing and value-for-money.
-Where external funding is sought, it is the responsibility of the researcher, with support from the bidding support team, to ensure that rules on eligible costs are followed. - 4.6.2 Researchers are responsible for the efficient and effective management of allocated budgets for their research in line with University financial regulations and procedures and those of any external funding body as may be applicable. - 4.6.3 Researchers are responsible for ensuring that allocated resources are utilised in the pursuit of the specified research and not for any other purpose.
+- 4.5.1 Initial budgeting and costing should reflect the University's current practice with respect to full economic costing and value-for-money.
+Where external funding is sought, it is the responsibility of the researcher, with support from the Research Development Team in RKE Directorate, to ensure that rules on eligible costs are followed. - 4.5.2 Researchers are responsible for the efficient and effective management of allocated budgets for their research in line with University financial regulations and procedures and those of any external funding body as may be applicable. - 4.5.3 Researchers are responsible for ensuring that allocated resources are utilised in the pursuit of the specified research and not for any other purpose.

-4.7 Conflict of Interest
+4.6 Conflict of Interest

-- 4.7.1 A conflict of interest arises when a researcher's judgement concerning a primary interest, such as scientific knowledge, could be compromised by a secondary interest such as financial gain or personal enhancement. - 4.7.2 It is a responsibility of the researcher to fully disclose any personal, potential, or actual conflict of interest that may arise in the pursuit of research.
-Such conflict of interest includes any personal or close family affiliation or financial involvement with any organisation sponsoring the research. - 4.7.3 The disclosure of personal conflict of interest must be made to the Director of Institute or Director/Head of Service as soon as is reasonably practicable.
-These individuals may seek advice from the University Secretary or the Director of Research in cases of doubt. - 4.7.4 A researcher must comply with the direction made by the Director of Institute or Director/Head of Service in relation to personal conflict of interest.
+- 4.6.1 A conflict of interest arises when a researcher's judgement or practice in research might be compromised by a secondary competing interest such as financial gain or personal enhancement. - 4.6.2 It is a responsibility of the researcher to fully disclose any personal, potential, or actual conflict of interest that may arise in the pursuit of research.
+Such conflict of interest includes any personal or close family affiliation or financial involvement with any organisation sponsoring the research.

+- 4.6.3 The disclosure of personal conflict of interest must be made to the Director of Institute or Director/Head of Service as soon as is reasonably practicable.
+These individuals may seek advice from the University Secretary in cases of doubt. - 4.6.4 A researcher must comply with the direction made by the Director of Institute or Director/Head of Service in relation to personal conflict of interest.

-4.8 Academic freedom
+4.7 Academic freedom

 Researchers at the University comprise a body capable of giving an authoritative opinion on a range of academic subjects deemed to be trustworthy in terms of the independence of its judgement.
-Society values this independence of judgement in the recognition of 'academic freedom' in an institutional context, and 'academic freedom' is necessary to ensure the integrity of the research.
-The value to the institution and to society as a whole of freedom of inquiry and freedom of speech, affirms that academics have the liberty to question and test received wisdom and to put forward controversial and unpopular views.
+Society values this independence of judgement in the recognition of 'academic freedom' in an institutional context, and 'academic freedom' is fundamental to the production of excellent research.
+This means that responsibility for ensuring that no misconduct occurs rests primarily with individual researchers.